napari/napari.github.io/gallery.md

 ![image](./assets/gallery/allen_cell.gif)

-This examples shows images of cells under brightfield and fluorescent imaging.
+This example shows images of cells under brightfield and fluorescent imaging.
 There are four color channels of flourescently label data all blended together, showing the cell nuclei and the distribution of targets of interest.
-The top `Labels` layer shows some hand drawn regions around the nuclei, which can been seen in blue.
+The top `Labels` layer shows some hand drawn regions around the nuclei, which can be seen in blue.

 We can also visualize the flourescent data as `Volume` layers too.